 Pressure-Specific Sensory Device (PSSD)

-In 2002 Dr. Ichtertz visited with A. Lee Dellon, M.D., Professor of Plastic Surgery and Neurosurgery at John Hopkins University Medical Center and author of over 250 scientific articles.
-The goal was to gain a full understanding of the technique and application of quantitative sensory examinations using the NMT Pressure-Specific Sensory Device (PSSD) which had been thoroughly developed and studied in the diagnosis of peripheral neuropathy - most specifically diabetic peripheral entrapment neuropathy.
+In 2002 Dr. Ichtertz visited with A. Lee Dellon, M.D., Professor of Plastic Surgery and Neurosurgery at Johns Hopkins University Medical Center and author of over 250 scientific articles.
+The goal was to gain a full understanding of the technique and application of quantitative sensory examinations using the NMT Pressure-Specific Sensory Device (PSSD) which had been developed and studied in the diagnosis of peripheral neuropathy - most specifically diabetic peripheral entrapment neuropathy and FDA approved.
 Dr. Ichtertz added this to his clinical armamentarium and has utilized the technology to further enhance the diagnosis and improve the treatment of ulnar nerve entrapment, both nonoperative and operative - specifically cubital tunnel syndrome.
-The results of this work are intended to be presented and published in the near future.

 Misdiagnosis of Cubital Tunnel Syndrome

 The most common misdiagnosis for this often overlooked problem is carpal tunnel syndrome.
 The second most frequent misdiagnosis for cubital tunnel syndrome is an incorrect diagnosis of thoracic outlet syndrome (TOS).
 Thoracic outlet syndrome is an extremely rare condition known as a diagnosis of exclusion, meaning that there is no way of proving it is present.
 Any other diagnosis that the person may have that explains the symptoms is more likely to be the cause than TOS and must be ruled out.
 Thoracic outlet was the original diagnosis ascribed to anyone with what ultimately turned out to be carpal tunnel syndrome in the early 1900's before a good understanding of nerve entrapment had been developed and before the advent of nerve conduction studies.
 The treatment for confirmed thoracic outlet syndrome is removal of the patient's 1st rib.
 Removal of the 1st rib takes the tension off of the entire C8 and T1 roots.
 These roots ultimately contribute all the fibers to the ulnar nerve.
 Thus, it is possible to decrease or eliminate cubital tunnel symptoms by decreasing the tension on the ulnar nerve at the cubital tunnel indirectly by taking out a person's 1st rib.
-However, the overwhelming majority of people presenting with pinched ulnar nerve symptoms and signs are usually eliminated with treatment of the compressed nerve at the elbow.
+Symptons are usually solved by releasing the pressure on the ulnar nerve at the cubital tunnel of the elbow.
 Thoracic outlet syndrome is very rare, especially when patients are carefully scrutinized for the presence of cubital tunnel syndrome which will account for the majority of patients who are incorrectly diagnosed with TOS.